Model Farming: The Infrastructure Behind AI Model Theft at Scale — When AI Attacks

 Close the Governance Gap

 Classify deployed models as protectable assets.
 Your data governance framework classifies records, PII, and documents.
-It almost certainly has no category for model behavior — the decision boundaries, calibrated reasoning, and domain-specific tuning embedded in a production model.
+It almost certainly has no category for model behavior.
 Add one.
 Define ownership.
 Define what constitutes a breach of that asset class.

 Update your breach definition.
-If your incident response and legal notification thresholds are defined around data records accessed or exfiltrated, a model extraction attack may not meet the trigger criteria — even if an attacker just replicated your most valuable proprietary system.
-Work with legal to establish what constitutes a reportable model IP incident before regulators define it for you.
+If your incident response and legal notification thresholds are defined around data records accessed or exfiltrated, a model extraction attack may not meet the trigger criteria.
+Work with legal to establish what constitutes a reportable model IP incident.

 03